 Data transfer speeds have grown exponentially in the past few years, be it mobile networks or your local storage media.
 Similarly, the good old USB has also become quite reliable when it comes to transferring large amounts of data over a wide bandwidth.
 Intel had announced Thunderbolt 4 last year and we are expecting new products with the next-gen protocol to finally hit markets soon.
 Until then, we are checking out some of the best Thunderbolt 3 equipped laptops.

 Thunderbolt 3 makes use of the USB Type-C connector to offer up to 40Gbps data transfer speeds.
 This makes it twice as fast when compared to the latest USB 3.2 standard.
 Hence, Thunderbolt 3 is an excellent option for photographers, video editors, and other creative professionals, who need to frequently transfer large files.
 Additionally, Thunderbolt 3 can be used to connect DisplayPort-compatible devices including external 4K monitors.
 The protocol can also be used to connect PCI Express (PCIe) peripherals including external graphics cards enabling you to play games or accomplish graphics-intensive tasks on even notebooks.
 Since it uses a standard USB port, one can also make use of various peripherals, hard drives, as well as power delivery.
-In case you missed it, here is also a list of the best laptops that you can buy in 2020.
+In case you missed it, here is also a list of the best laptops that you should buy.

 Apple MacBook Pro 16